Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 ## First, the Deployment

-We want a basic NGINX container.
+We want a basic nginx container.
 No problem!
 Add a `wwwdeployment.tf` to our "wwwnamespace" module and populate accordingly:

 ```tf
 resource "kubernetes_deployment" "wwwdeployment" {